Sunscreens: The Link Between PA and PPD Unfurled

 Well, there aren’t two types of measurements… there are several!
 These include the IPD (Immediate Pigment Darkening), the PFA (Protection Factor UVA), and the PPF (Phototoxic Protection Factor), among many others.

 It is precisely because there is no common standard that leads to the confusion of what is effective against UVA rays.
-This is unlike the SPF, which is regulated by the US Food and Drug Administration (FDA).
-The advantages of having a standard that is recognised by FDA includes consumer safety and consumer knowledge.
+This is unlike SPF, which is regulated by the US Food and Drug Administration (FDA).
+Advantages of having a standard recognised by FDA include consumer safety and consumer knowledge.
 For example, FDA says that “SPF50+” is the maximum a brand can show on its product, because anything higher than SPF50 has diminishing increase in effectiveness against UVB.
-This prevents consumers from being misled that much higher values means much better protection.
+This prevents misleading consumers from thinking that much higher values means much better protection.

 Understanding UVA protection and its standardisation is an on-going process.
 Till there is a common ground that these different UVA protection measurements can find themselves in, it is important for us to understand how to protect ourselves against UVA rays.
 PPD is an easy standard to understand because we are already familiar with the SPF values for UVB.
 And with that, we have a better gauge on how effective each PA level is.